DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Introduction

 Beneath these difficulties lies a core methodological question: what does ``successful decoding'' actually tell us about the brain?
-The rise of brain decoding popularized an inductive inference principle (or ``bridge principle'') from decodability to representation, known as the \textit{decoder's dictum} \cite{ritchie2019decoding}: The assumption that, if we can reliably decode a variable from brain activity using a classifier, then that variable is explicitly represented in, and used by, the brain's own computations.
+The rise of brain decoding popularized an inductive inference principle (or ``bridge principle'') from decodability to representation, known as the \textit{decoder's dictum}~\cite{ritchie2019decoding}: The assumption that, if we can reliably decode a variable from brain activity using a classifier, then that variable is explicitly represented in, and used by, the brain's own computations.
 Although widespread, this inference is contested, as it conflates what an external observer can interpret (neuroimaging data) with the information the brain itself functionally uses.
-Decoding success merely indicates that some information is available to the experimenter \cite{ritchie2019decoding}, not that the decoded pattern constitutes causal information (a signal that genuinely influences downstream neural processes) \cite{deWit2016neuroimaging,kragel2018representation}.
-Fundamentally, the decoder's dictum overlooks the inherently indirect nature of all neuroimaging measurements \cite{deWit2016neuroimaging,logothetis2008what}.
-This collective challenge exposes a crucial empirical gap, emphasizing the need for approaches that move beyond correlation to capture the causal dynamics of information transfer within the brain \cite{deWit2016neuroimaging}.
+Decoding success merely indicates that some information is available to the experimenter~\cite{ritchie2019decoding}, not that the decoded pattern constitutes causal information (a signal that genuinely influences downstream neural processes)~\cite{deWit2016neuroimaging,kragel2018representation}.
+Fundamentally, the decoder's dictum overlooks the inherently indirect nature of all neuroimaging measurements~\cite{deWit2016neuroimaging,logothetis2008what}.
+This collective challenge exposes a crucial empirical gap, emphasizing the need for approaches that move beyond correlation to capture the causal dynamics of information transfer within the brain~\cite{deWit2016neuroimaging}.
 Because DecNef uses decoder output as a training signal, any mismatch between decodability and causal representation directly affects what is reinforced.
-Thus, these conceptual limitations must be considered at every stage of DecNef conceptualization, protocol design, evaluation, and application.\\
+Thus, these conceptual limitations must be considered at every stage of DecNef conceptualization, protocol design, evaluation, and application.

-Beyond methodological and conceptual issues, a substantial proportion of participants simply fail to benefit from DecNef, often labeled as non-responders \cite{alkoby2018can,weber2020predictors}.
+Beyond methodological and conceptual issues, a substantial proportion of participants simply fail to benefit from DecNef, often labeled as non-responders~\cite{alkoby2018can,weber2020predictors}.
 We hypothesize that these learning difficulties could be mitigated by addressing the foundational challenges outlined above.
-In this work, we investigate three candidate factors of apparent non-response: (i) the choice of alternative class used for the DecNef classifier, (ii) the participant’s initial cognitive state, and (iii) randomness in their attempts to modulate brain activity.\\
+In this work, we investigate three candidate factors of apparent non-response: (i) the choice of alternative class used for the DecNef classifier, (ii) the participant’s initial cognitive state, and (iii) variability in the neural outcomes of regulation attempts.